Rangpur Riders: History

-The Rangpur Riders was ISports established in 2012, after the first season of the Bangladesh Premier League.
+The Rangpur Riders was established in 2012, after the first season of the Bangladesh Premier League.
 The team was bought by Mustafa Rafiqul Islam, owner of iSports Limited.
-The franchise right were bought for US$1.1 million at a closed-door auction.
-Haque Brothers Industries Limited also participated in the bid, but failed to outbid iSports Limited, a sister-concern of Flora Telecom.
+The franchise rights were bought for US$1.1 million at a closed-door auction.
+Haque Brothers Industries Limited also participated in the bid, but failed to outbid iSports Limited, a sister concern of Flora Telecom.
 The Riders joined the tournament in 2013 as the seventh team, representing the newly declared Rangpur Division.
-The team ownership was transferred to Sohana Sports which is now managed by Bashundhara Group, a pioneering conglomerate of Bangladesh.
+The team ownership was transferred to Sohana Sports, which is now managed by Bashundhara Group, a pioneering conglomerate of Bangladesh.